 ii) by allowing combustible insulation above 18 metres in non-ventilated ETICS (rendered) systems;

-iii) by creating a route for combustible insulation to be used in ventilated cavities above 18 metres on the basis of large-scale tests.
+iii) by creating a route for outer cladding materials with worse than Class 0 surfaces to be used above 18 metres on the basis of large-scale tests.

 External wall cladding was to be constructed (p.
 164 of pdf) of ‘non-combustible materials’: